ryanjeske14/iOS-Emergency-Automation/README.md

 - Enable "Silent" mode, enable "Do Not Disturb" mode, and set your ringtone volume to any value less than 100%.
 - Manually run the shortcut (the one you created for yourself for testing).
 - Expected Results:
-    - Message `EMERGENCY` sent to yourself.
+    - Message `EMERGENCY 🚨` sent to yourself.
     - Message containing the address of your location sent to yourself.
     - A promt asking if you want to call yourself.
 You can test both options if you'd like to confirm the functionality.
     - "Do Not Disturb" mode disabled.